Colleges by Location

 Retention Rate

-The freshman retention rate for Springfield College was 84% in 2024, a clear indication of the excellence and value of the educational experience at this school.
+As reported in 2025, the freshman retention rate for Springfield College was 81%, demonstrating the exceptional quality of the educational experience at this institution.

 Another important metric to consider is the graduation rate.
 This rate indicates how many students finish their degrees within a certain timeframe.
-At this academic institution, the proportion of students graduating in six years is 68%, which is considered an above-average graduation rate.
+The six-year completion rate at this institution is 74%, which is considered an above-average graduation rate.

 Student Body